Visiting the home of Valencia CF, with the Mestalla Forever Tour.

 Having a pre-tour beer near the stadium:

-Doing the Mestalla Forever Tour on its 101st anniversary:
+Groundhopping the Mestalla Stadium on its 101st anniversary:

 The stadium hosted three games of the 1982 FIFA World Cup when the stadium was known as the Luis Casanova Stadium.